-One of FOCIR’s main aims is to promote points of contact in order to establish dialogue between the government, civil society and other institutions working towards Catalonia’s internationalisation.
+One of FOCIR’s main goals is to promote dialogue between the government, civil society and other institutions working towards projecting Catalonia internationally.

-The Catalan Government’s Foreign Action Plan (PAEGC) stipulates that the civil society in our country, which is so committed and cohesive, is one of Catalonia’s greatest strengths in a globalised world.
-The specific nature of the network of Catalan associations, which is both active and committed, has a long historical tradition and is made up of the values required for Catalan internationalisation.
-Knowing how to best take advantage of this active team and to coordinate its efforts with other institutions in the Catalan Government is essential for developing a foreign strategy which will reinforce and facilitate the work of both sides.
+The Catalan Government’s Foreign Action Plan (PAEGC) stipulates that Catalan civil society is one of Catalonia’s greatest strengths in our highly-globalised world.
+The network of Catalan associations has a long historical tradition and champions the values required for Catalan internationalisation.
+Knowing how to best take advantage of this active team and to coordinate its efforts with other institutions in the Catalan Government is essential for developing a foreign strategy that will reinforce and facilitate the work of both sides.

-As a result, FOCIR organised a meeting on 29 June with the Vice-Councillor for Foreign Affairs and Cooperation, Roser Clavell, in order to introduce the PAECG (Catalan Government’s Foreign Action Plan) to the different member organisations of FOCIR.
-During the session, the Vice-Councillor highlighted the four assets that Catalonia currently enjoys on a world stage: its willingness of self-determination as an expression of its individual identity, a long-standing business tradition and an open and innovative economy, a committed and cohesive civil society and a universal yet unique culture.
+As a result, FOCIR organised a meeting on 29 June with the Catalan Vice-Councillor for Foreign Affairs and Cooperation, Roser Clavell, to introduce the PAECG (Catalan Government’s Foreign Action Plan) to the different member organisations of FOCIR.
+During the session, the Vice-Councillor highlighted the four assets that Catalonia currently enjoys on a world stage: its desire for self-determination as an expression of its individual identity, a long-standing business tradition and an open and innovative economy, a committed and cohesive civil society and a universal yet unique culture.